Skip to main content

 Edit Area Chart

-Once the changes have been made, click the Update button to save and apply the new settings.
-The chart will automatically refresh with the updated data or appearance.
+Once all changes are made, a user can click the Update button to apply the new settings.
+A confirmation message will appear, and the chart will refresh to reflect the updates.

 Updated Area Chart

-In many cases, data is aggregated over time intervals.
-For instance, setting the Aggregation Interval to 10 minutes (600 seconds) and selecting the Average aggregation type will display the mean values over each 10-minute period for a 2-hour time window.
+In many use cases, data is aggregated over specific time intervals to make trends easier to interpret.
+For instance, setting the Aggregation Interval to 15 minutes (900 seconds) and selecting the Average aggregation type will display the mean values over each 15-minute period for a 2-hour time window.

 Set Aggregation